 What Size Camping Stove Should You Buy?

 If you have a group of four or less and are just camping for a few days, a compact stove like the Stansport 3-Burner hits the sweet spot.
 It doesn't weigh a ton, fits in the car easily, and provides an impressive amount of BTU cooking power for a small group, and it has three burners.
 To further reduce the weight and dimensions of your burners further, a foldable two-burner like the Jetboil Genesis Basecamp might also be a great option.
-You can even purchase a bulk tank hose adapter also gives you the option of using a large propane tank instead of the small 16-ounce green canisters, thus saving money in the long run.
+You can even purchase a bulk tank hose adaptor to give you the option of using a large propane tank instead of the small 16-ounce green canisters, thus saving money in the long run.
 Another option is the new review team favorite, the Camp Chef Everest 2X.
 While this stove is slightly heavier and bulkier than many of the two-burner options, it boasts more cooking space, impressive power and efficiency, and it simmers well on top of everything else.
-Single-burner stoves, such as the Gas One GS-3000, are sufficient for many groups of 1-3 if you're keeping your meals simple.
+Single-burner stoves, such as the Gas One GS-3000, are also sufficient for many groups of 1-3 if you're keeping your meals simple.

 Make sure to pay attention to dimension details for a compact stove.
-You want enough usable cooking space to fit your preferred pan/pot set up.
+You want enough usable cooking space to fit your preferred pot/pan set up.
 Some products we tested could only accommodate one 12" skillet with little room left on the second burner for more than a tiny pot.
 Others could only fit a 12" skillet by removing the side wind flaps.
 A few could fit two 12" skillets.
 Reported dimensions can begin to help you decide if a stove has enough cooking space, but they don't mean everything.
-Burner size and placement influence a stove's usable cooking surface.
+Burner size and placement influence a stoves usable cooking surface as well.

 Groups of 5-7